FREQUENTLY ASKED QUESTIONS

 This is a common question but unfortunately it is nearly impossible to answer and depends on the nature of the problem plus many other factors.
 What I can tell you is that consistency and regularity in therapy are key for a good outcome.

 What happens if I cannot make my appointment?

-I ask that you provide at least 24 hours notice for cancellations otherwise I charge 50% of the cost of the session.
+48 hours notice is required for cancellations otherwise the charge is 50% of the cost of the session.
+No shows are billed at a full session rate.
 If you are coming as a couple it is not always necessary for both people to attend every session.